Review: Gaza Fights for Freedom – a film by Abby Martin

 Nothing has been done by the international community to stop the spread of the occupation.
-Trump has declared Al Quds (Jerusalem) Israel’s capital and encouraged further settlement on the West Bank.
+Trump declared Al Quds (Jerusalem) Israel’s capital and encouraged further settlement on the West Bank.

 In April, al-Najjar had told Al Jazeera that Israeli forces had shot directly at her more than once, warning her to stop tending to the wounded.

-Gaza Fights for Freedom was screened in Brisbane by Casey Davidson from Movements for Global Sustainability.
+Gaza Fights for Freedom was initially screened in Brisbane by Casey Davidson from Movements for Global Sustainability.
 After the screening she called on local community groups in solidarity with Palestine to indicate the work that they do.

 Community solidarity with Palestine in Brisbane

 Wendy Turner from Australian Palestine Advocacy Network APAN outlined lobbying activities carried on by her group and the conferences that they organise.
 Manoli Orellana from Australian Solidarity with Latin America (ASLA) spoke about solidarity activities for Bolivia, Ecuador, Venezuela, Chile, and Cuba in 2019.
 They intend to take up more actions in support of Latin America in 2020.
 A spokesperson from Just Peace spoke about their anti-war activites.